Rocket Man (song): Year-end charts

+Release history

 David Fonseca version

 Portuguese singer David Fonseca released his version of the song as a single in Portugal, reaching No. 12 in the Portuguese Top 20.
-The song, full title "Rocket Man (I Think It's Going To Be A Long, Long Time)", also appears on Fonseca's third album Dreams in Colour released in 2007 and on the Dreams in Colour: Tour Edition released in 2008.
+The song—fully titled "Rocket Man (I Think It's Going to Be a Long, Long Time)"—also appears on Fonseca's third album Dreams in Colour released in 2007 and on the Dreams in Colour: Tour Edition released in 2008.
 The music video was directed by Fonseca himself.
-Fonseca also regularly performs the single live in his concerts.

-Chart performance
+Charts

+Sara James version

+In 2022, Polish singer Sara James released her version of the song as a single.
+The song was performed on America's Got Talent the same year.

 William Shatner version

 At the 5th Saturn Awards Ceremony, which aired as the "Science Fiction Film Awards" in January 1978, Taupin introduced William Shatner's spoken word interpretation of the song.
 It used chroma key video techniques to simultaneously portray three different images of Shatner, representing the different facets of the Rocket Man's character.

-The performance gained notoriety as the most well-known example of Shatner's interpretive spoken word cover versions, and has often been used for mockery or as an unintentionally funny novelty.
+The performance gained notoriety as the most well-known example of Shatner's interpretive spoken word cover versions, and it has often been used for mockery or as an unintentionally funny novelty.
 It was parodied on the U.S. animated series Animaniacs, Family Guy, Freakazoid!, Futurama, The Simpsons, the Canadian CGI series ReBoot, and in the video for "Where It's At" by Beck.
 On a 1992 episode of Late Night with David Letterman, Chris Elliott parodied Shatner's performance, complete with chroma key effects.

-Shatner re-recorded the song for his 2011 album, Seeking Major Tom.
+Shatner re-recorded the song for his 2011 album Seeking Major Tom.
 In his book What Were They Thinking?
 The 100 Dumbest Events in Television History, author David Hofstede ranked Shatner's performance at No. 17 on the list.

 Sampling

-Elton John and Dua Lipa's 2021 collaborative song "Cold Heart" samples "Rocket Man" for its chorus, along with snippets of other Elton John songs.
+Elton John and Dua Lipa's 2021 collaborative song "Cold Heart" samples "Rocket Man" for its chorus, along with snippets of other songs by John.
 It topped the charts in the United Kingdom, Australia and New Zealand, reached No. 2 in Ireland, and peaked at No. 7 on the US Billboard Hot 100.